MSc in Accounting and Finance Analytics (Mixed-mode) (Programme code: 21052-FAM/PAM)

 - applications of data analytics in accounting and finance;

-- Preference will be given to applicants with a business degree and fundamental training in computing or graduates with a background in computing, science or engineering.
+- Preference will be given to applicants with a business degree who are equipped with some fundamental training in computing or graduates with a background in computing, science or engineering.

-If you are not a native speaker of English, and your Bachelor's degree or equivalent qualification is awarded by institutions where the medium of instruction is not English, you are expected to fulfil the following minimum English language requirement for admission purpose:
+If you are not a native speaker of English, and your Bachelor's degree is awarded by institutions where the medium of instruction is not English, you are expected to fulfil the following minimum English language requirement for admission purpose:

 - A Test of English as a Foreign Language (TOEFL) score of 80 for the Internet-based test or 550 for the paper-based test;